VigneshReddy-44/blog-Website/README.md

 # blog-Website\
-A simple blog-writing platform
+A simple blog-writing platform<br/>
-Uses mongoDB to store posts
+Uses mongoDB to store posts<br/>
 Use "/compose" route to create a new post